-She is now a Lecturer of English and Literacy Commons Faculty Fellow at UNC Pembroke.
+She is now a Lecturer of English and Service Learning Faculty Fellow at UNC Pembroke.

-She lives in Fayetteville, North Carolina area with her husband, Max, and their cats, Nu and Martha.
+She lives in Fayetteville, North Carolina area with her partner and their cats, Nu and Martha.

 Her concerns & obsessions include medicine, the body, the American South, intimacy, & faith.
 She loves the oral/aural aspects of poetry most.